chipsalliance/firrtl-spec/spec.md

 Both `Probe`{.firrtl} and `RWProbe`{.firrtl} may be read from using the `read`{.firrtl} expression.

-Keep in mind that probes are intended for verification and isn't intended to be synthesizable.
+Keep in mind that probes are intended for verification and aren't intended to be synthesizable.
 A `read`{.firrtl} expression can reach arbitrarily far into the module hierarchy to read from a distant circuit component, which is arguably unphysical at worst and potentially expensive at best.

 ## Forcing